Name Tag Etiquette: Part 2

 Printing the first name larger than the last name

-Badge holde with stacked names.
+Badge holder with stacked names

 While there are no hard and fast rules governing whether to enlarge the person’s first name, I submit that it’s best to print both the first and last name in the same size font.
 You will obviously see the person’s first name.
 However, if the last name is too small to be easily read, an opportunity to connect is lost since a person’s identity comes from knowing both a person’s first and last name.